zaufi/kate-stuff/syntax/README.md

 What is this
 ============

-Since the upstream wants to have a _"full featured C++ highlighting"_ as default (i.e. w/ Qt classes and extensions), I've decided to continue to maintain my _pure_ C++ highliter (i.e. w/o Qt) and _C++/Qt4_ as a separate syntax.
+Since the upstream wants to have a _"full featured C++ highlighting"_ as a default (i.e. w/ Qt classes and extensions), I've decided to continue to maintain my _pure_ C++ highliter (i.e. w/o Qt) and _C++/Qt4_ as a separate syntax.
 Because (I think) most of <del>my</del> C++ projects are _pure_ C++ and not a Qt based one, which is just a subset of all C++ projects.
 And I do not need annoying highlighting of some "common" words, like `connect`, which is